 How to Talk About Money as a Couple: Stop Avoiding and Start Connecting

 Money is the second most common fight trigger for couples, right after the "we don't spend enough time together" category.
-But here's the strange part: most couples don't actually fight about the numbers.
+But most couples don't actually fight about the numbers.
 They fight about what the money represents.
 Control.
 Security.
 Respect.
 Whether their partner thinks they're irresponsible or unambitious or selfish.
 The dollars are just the language the argument uses.
+The couples who handle money well aren't the ones with the best systems.
+They're the ones willing to talk about the thing the system is built to protect them from.

 Name the Money Patterns You Each Brought Into This